api3dao/beacon-reader-example/README.md

 ### Default network

-Simplest way to test this project is by using the integrated [Hardhat network](https://hardhat.org/hardhat-network/) and not extra steps are needed in this case to run both the test and the scripts.
+The simplest way to test this project is by using the integrated [Hardhat network](https://hardhat.org/hardhat-network/), in which case no extra steps are needed to run both the test and the scripts.

 #### Test